Boombox

 Playlists are oxygen, not destiny

-Editorial playlists matter; so do human-run lists in your niche—college radio, genre Discord shares, DJ mixes, and regional scenes.
-Aim for many modest wins rather than one mythical placement.
-Document what moves: which cities stream you, which tracks get saved versus skipped, which collaborators bring their crowd.
+Editorial playlists still matter.
+So do human-run lists in your niche: college radio, genre-specific Discord shares, DJ mixes, and regional scenes.
+Aim for many modest wins rather than one mythical placement that never materializes.

 None of this replaces owning your contact list.
-Email and owned channels still outperform rented attention when platforms shift rules.
+Email and direct channels still outperform rented attention when platforms change their rules or algorithms deprioritize smaller artists.

 Live and hybrid presence